Like Father Like Son (1987 film)

-Like Father Like Son is a 1987 American fantasy comedy film starring Dudley Moore and Kirk Cameron.
+Like Father Like Son is a 1987 American fantasy comedy film directed by Rod Daniel and starring Dudley Moore and Kirk Cameron about a father and son who magically switch bodies.
+The film was released by Tri-Star Pictures on October 2, 1987, and received mostly negative reviews from critics while grossing $34.4 million against a $10.5 million budget.

 Plot

 Chris Hammond is a high school senior.
 He likes a girl at school, Lori, who is dating his rival and bully Rick.
 His father, Jack, is a surgeon who is trying to get promoted to chief of staff at his hospital.
 Chris has a friend, Clarence "Trigger", whose Uncle Earl had his leg fixed by Native Americans with a body-switching potion called the "Brain-Transference Serum".
 Trigger shows Chris how the serum works by trying it out on Chris' cat and dog, and the pets switch bodies.
 Trigger brought the serum in a Tabasco sauce bottle, and the Hammond's housekeeper Phyllis puts the bottle in the food cupboard.
 Jack unwittingly puts some serum in his Bloody Mary.
 The serum works by someone ingesting it, then the next person that looks into their eyes switches bodies with them.
 As Jack looks into his son's eyes, the father and son switch bodies.

 Trigger states that he will get in contact with his Uncle Earl to find a way for the two to switch back, but Earl has just left for another trip.
 Chris goes to town in his dad's body, using his dad's credit card to shop and party with Trigger.
 He bumps into his dad's boss's wife while out in a bar but does not realize who she is.
 She comes on to him, and he accepts.
 In the morning, Jack in his son's body and Chris in his father's body wake up screaming and realize they are not dreaming.
 Jack goes to school in Chris's place, while Chris calls in sick at the hospital.
 Jack's boss Larry goes to Jack's house to check on him and sees him feeling better.
 Jack gets called in to work, and he ends up handing out a bunch of pills to patients while doing rounds.
 He also seconds a motion proposed by his dad's colleague, suggesting that the hospital could treat patients with no insurance.